stas/thesis/chapters/3_evaluation.md

 # Evaluation

 In order to evaluate the results and the functionality of the application, an application client was designed.
-In chapter 2, when working on the Web API, I mentioned that the user experience and the user interface played an important role in the whole application design and implementation process.
+In chapter 2, when working on the web API, I mentioned that the user experience and the user interface played an important role in the whole application design and implementation process.
 In fact, in order to reduce the amount of work on the application, along with a designer